 - Any pre-existing conditions your pet has – Even though the company generally won’t cover treatment for pre-existing conditions, the premiums are likely to be higher because of the possibility the pre-existing condition will cause other health issues.

 Because of all the factors above, the best strategy is to get quotes from three or four different providers before settling on the one that will be best for you.

 Healthy Paws is one of the top low-cost providers in the pet insurance industry.
 One of the advantages with this provider is that you can manage the policy entirely from your mobile device – the company eliminated paper claim forms.
 Over 500,000 pets are enrolled in their program.

 They provide coverage for both accidents and illnesses, including cancer and even genetic conditions.
 Coverage even extends to alternative care.
-Reimbursements are limited to 70% or 80%, with deductibles of either $250 or $500.
+They reimburse up to 90% of your vet bills.

 Coverage is available in all 50 states, and there are no per accident, annual or lifetime benefit limits.
 But like most other pet insurance companies, Healthy Paws does not cover pre-existing conditions or wellness visits.

 Pumpkin is one of the newest pet insurance providers, having begun only in 2020.
 But they have some real advantages, including up to 90% reimbursement, as well as a preventative care package.